ozyurtf/cpu-scheduler/README.md

 - When the process is created, its state becomes **New/Created**.
 - When the process is executed by the CPU, its state becomes **Running**.
-- Sometimes processes might wait for an external event and as a result may experience delay.
+- Sometimes processes might wait for an external event such as an IO operation.
 If this happens, the state of the process becomes **Waiting/Blocked**.
 - And when the process is ready to be executed by the CPU, its state becomes **Ready**.
 - Lastly, when the process is terminated, the state becomes **Terminated**.

 A process can transition from one process to another depending on its activity.
-The representation of the all the possible states and all the transitions between these states is called process state model.
+The representation of the all the possible states and all the possible transitions between these states is called **process state model**.

-## Process State Model
+### Process State Model

-There can be several possible state models depending on our implementation.
+There can be several possible state models depending on our needs.

 Sometimes, it may be convenient for us to assign only two states such as **Not Running** or **Running** to a process.
 In those cases, we can implement 2-State Model.